Magnetic Effects Promote Supermassive Star Formation in Metal-enriched Atomic-cooling Halos: Introduction

 Recently, \cite{chon20} pointed out the possibility of IMBH formation in metal-enriched ACHs.
 Traditionally, researchers have considered that the low-metallicity gas clouds were unsuitable for the IMBH formation because the low gas temperature due to the metal and dust cooling produce numerous low-mass protostars, reducing the accretion rate onto each protostar by fragmentation. \cite{chon20} performed a set of hydrodynamical simulations to follow the star formation in ACHs with different metallicities $Z/\zsun = 10^{-6}$--$10^{-3}$.
 They found that for slightly metal-enriched ACHs with $Z/\zsun \leq 10^{-4}$, thousands of stars are formed by frequent fragmentation of the gas cloud.
 However, most stars competitively merge into the most massive (primary) star (``supercompetitive accretion'').
 The mass growth rate of the primary star in metal-enriched ACHs is almost the same as in metal-free ACHs.
 This relaxes the criterion of the DCBH formation, from $Z/\zsun = 0$ to $\leq 10^{-4}$.
 Allowing DCBH formation at metal-enriched ACHs increases the DCBH formation rate compared to the case with only metal-free ACHs.

 This study investigates whether the magnetic effects can support the DCBH formation in the metal-enriched ACHs.
 In the metal-free cases, we reported that the cosmological seed magnetic field is efficiently amplified during the early accretion phase, as shown in Figure~\ref{f1} \citep{hirano22}.
 The resultant strong magnetic field promotes the coalescence of protostars and enhances the mass accretion onto the primary protostar at the center of the metal-free ACHs \citep[][hereafter Paper I]{hirano21}.
-The metal-enriched ACHs may initially have a stronger magnetic field than the metal-free ACHs due to the cosmic time evolution.
+Due to the cosmic time evolution, the metal-enriched ACHs may initially have a stronger magnetic field than the metal-free ACHs.
 Therefore, we speculate that the magnetic effects might be more effective for the metal-enriched ACHs than for the metal-free ACHs.
 This paper investigates whether or not the magnetic effects can promote the DCBH formation in metal-enriched ACHs.